josh-hs-ko/Thesis/README.md

 relational inclusion wrapped up as preorder and setoid, combinators for reasoning with relations, componentwise relations between families of sets, and definition and properties of relators.

+#### Thesis.Relation.AlgCategory
+Let `D : Desc I` be a description.
+The category `RAlg' D` is the wide subcategory of the category of relational `D`-algebras where the morphisms are restricted to be functions.

 #### Thesis.Relation.CompChain
 Combinators that help avoiding explicit applications of monotonicity and associativity of relational composition and preservation of composition by relators and converse.